whs-dot-hk/atom/README.md

    - `mod.nix`: Defines a module.
 Its presence is required for the directory to be treated as a module.
    - Other `.nix` files: Automatically imported as module members.
    - Subdirectories with `mod.nix`: Treated as nested modules.
+   - Capitalized outputs are public (everything else is private by default)

 2. **Scoping**:
    - `mod`: Current module, includes `outPath` for accessing non-Nix files.
-   - `pre`: Parent module (if applicable).
+   - `pre`: Parent module (if applicable) with private members.
-   - `atom`: Top-level module and external dependencies.
+   - `atom`: Top-level module and external dependencies with only public members.
    - `std`: Standard library and `builtins`.

 3. **Composition**: Modules are composed recursively, with `mod.nix` contents taking precedence.

 4. **Isolation**: Modules are imported into the Nix store, enforcing boundaries.

 5. **Encapsulation**: implementation details can be cleanly hidden with private module members by default.
-See: [#5](https://github.com/ekala-project/modules/pull/5)
+See: [#5](https://github.com/ekala-project/modules/pull/5) [#6](https://github.com/ekala-project/modules/pull/6)

 ## Usage